271374667/filesizelib/docs/examples/basic.md

 ---

-These basic examples provide a solid foundation for using Bytesize.
+These basic examples provide a solid foundation for using ByteUnit.
 All examples are tested and ready to run!